3.12. Composition of relations

 Generated preorders

-The role of sets of transformations of E to define stability conditions on subsets A⊂E,
+The role of sets of transformations of E as defining stability conditions on subsets A⊂E,

-is equivalent to that of single relations R ⊂ E2 (non-functional structures named
+introduced in 3.4, is equivalent to that of single relations R ⊂ E2

 A ∈ SubR E ⇔ R⋆A